 Basic Foundations Class for Agility

-On Saturday, October 22nd, 2016 at 12:45, we will be having an Agility Open House & Registration to introduce you and your dog to the MDTC agility program.
-There will be an introduction, question and answer opportunity, a "try-it" opportunity for you and your dog, an informal basic obedience start check (sit, stay, come, attention) and full registration into the class.
+On Saturday, October 23, 2021 at 1:30 PM, we will be having an Agility Open House & Registration to introduce you and your dog to the MDTC agility program.
+There will be an introduction, question and answer forum, an equipment "try-it" opportunity for you and your dog, a basic obedience testing (sit, stay, come, attention, reaction/impulse) and full registration into the class.
 This will take place at our indoor training facility off of 25th & St. Paul.
-Here is a FLYER LINK for you.

-If you are not able to attend, contact us for details and email your registration form to: email@example.com You must submit an application to join in the class.
-Applications will be accepted until Tuesday, October 25th on a qualified, first come, first serve basis.
-Class starting is for both new members or current club members new to agility (not currently in an agility class).
-Up to two new Basic Classes will begin on Saturday, October 29th starting at 10:15 AM and/or 11:30 AM.
-(Exact timing details will be available as spots fill.)
+If you are not able to attend the open house, contact us for alternate options.
+Applications on qualifying dogs/handlers will be accepted until Tuesday, October 26, 2021 on a qualified, first come, first serve basis.
+This class start is for both new members or current club members new to agility (not currently in an agility class).
+Precedence is given to high scoring current MDTC members.

-Those wanting to start agility classes should have a fairly reliable (or solid work in progress) sit, stay, down and come.
-Dogs should also exhibit a fair level of handler focus and be fairly confident in trying new things.
-These classes are great starts for puppies who have successfully completed (or are in) a puppy class on up to adult dogs looking for a fun hobby or needed exercise!
-Puppies as young as 12 weeks old are welcome to start.
-(We LOVE starting the puppies super early....they do not need basic obedience perfected, but started teamwork is a must.)
+Those wanting to start agility classes should have a reliable sit, stay, down and come.
+Dogs should exhibit a fair level of impulse control and desire to follow your instruction.
+Dogs should also possess handler focus and be fairly confident in trying new things.
+These classes are great starts for puppies who have successfully excelled and completed a puppy class on up to adult dogs looking for a fun hobby or needed exercise!

 Experienced Agility Handlers